(p) Provisions and contingent liabilities

 (iii) Post-employment obligations

-The Company operates the following post-employment schemes.
+The Group operates the following post-employment schemes:

-Ý defined benefit plan i.e. gratuity;
+Ý Defined benefit plan i.e. gratuity.

-The liability or asset recognised in the balance sheet in respect of defined benefit gratuity plan is the present value of the defined benefit obligation at the end of the reporting period less the fair value of plan assets.
+The liability or asset recognised in the consolidated balance sheet in respect of defined benefit gratuity plan is the present value of the defined benefit obligation at the end of the reporting period less the fair value of plan assets.
 The defined benefit obligation is calculated annually by actuaries using the projected unit credit method.

 The present value of the defined benefit obligation is determined by discounting the estimated future cash outflows by reference to market yields at the end of the reporting period on government bonds that have terms approximating to the terms of the related obligation.